 Rowlands other TV appearances include Let's Dance for Comic Relief 2012 where he beat stiff competition to be crowned winner.
 He has also starred in Celebrity Wipe Out and Celebrity Pointless.

-Sean Lock is one of the UK’s most highly acclaimed and original comedians.
-The British Comedy Award winner for Best Stand Up is probably best known as team captain on Channel 4’s 8 out of 10 Cats/Cats Does Countdown and for his seminal BBC sitcom, 15 Storeys High, a genuine cult classic.
+Sean Lock is one of the UK's most highly acclaimed and original comedians.
+The British Comedy Award winner for Best Stand Up is probably best known as team captain on Channel 4's 8 Out of 10 Cats and 8 Out of 10 Cats Does Countdown and for his seminal BBC sitcom, 15 Storeys High; a genuine cult classic.

-Susie McCabe’s rise through the ranks of standup has been nothing short of meteoric.
-Her brilliant storytelling, acute observations and killer punchlines have made her one of the most sought after performers in the UK.
-She has supported the likes of Ardal O’Hanlon and Stewart Francis on their national tours.
+Susie McCabe's rise through the ranks of stand-up has been nothing short of meteoric.
+Her brilliant storytelling, acute observations and killer punchlines have made her one of the most sought-after performers in the UK.

 Susie is also a firm festival favourite.
 With four sell-out shows at the Glasgow International Comedy Festival, she continues to be the fastest-selling artist at the festival.

-At just twenty-two years old, Tom Lucy is one of the youngest professional comedians on the circuit.
-Tom's first stand up gig was at the tender age of sixteen, and he now performs regularly for the UK's top clubs including The Glee Clubs, The Stand, Komedia, and aged nineteen became the youngest ever comedian to play weekends for The Comedy Store.
+Tom Lucy is one of the youngest comedians working professionally on the UK circuit, taking to the stage at the tender age of 16, Tom now regularly performs for the UK's top clubs including The Stand and The Glee Clubs and is the youngest professional comedian to play weekends at London's legendary Comedy Store.

 Join Jimbo, Iain Macintosh, Producer Ben and other voices from the new chart-topping podcast for their first live shows in their new team colours.
 There are puns, there is punditry, there’s reminisces about Gazetta Football Italia - and much much more.